 Wikipedia says millennials are the individuals reaching early adulthood in the 21st Century.
 However, different studies, magazines, and websites place millennials in slightly different age ranges.
 According to Newsweek magazine, the Millennial generation was born between 1977 and 1994.
-The New York Times placed the Millennials at 1976-1990 and Time magazine placed them between 1980-2000.
+The New York Times identified the Millennials at 1976-1990, and Time magazine placed them between 1980-2000.

-Considering the endpoints, the range 1977 to 2000 can be taken as the broader age group of millennials.
+So the range 1977 to 2000 can be considered the broader age group of millennials.

 As of 2017, 56 million millennials were either working or looking for work.
 This makes them the largest generation in the workforce.

 It’s high time that companies acknowledge that Generation Gaps do exist.
 They must take steps to accommodate this distinct generation in the workforce.

 Millennials, the first lot to be born and raised in the digital era, naturally show traits that are different from the other generations.